 Cryptocurrency

-Recording the proceeds from selling in-game utility tokens (e.g., game currency or governance tokens in a play-to-earn game) — initially deferred as the developer has not yet delivered the in-game utility.
+Recording the proceeds from selling in-game utility tokens before the game launches as deferred revenue, with the developer having not yet delivered the in-game utility.

 Account NameTypeDebit ($)Credit ($)